 Here you can also map whatever other required information is needed from the original Shopify export to create a sales order successfully.

-Using only the above mapping will cause errors, so as a final step, you must configure one more response mapping to catch errors.
+Using the above mapping will cause errors.
+If you want to record errors in an external system, you must configure one more response mapping to catch errors.

 Any errors the sales order import retrieves are written to a new field called “so_errors”.
 Errors don’t normally need to response mappings because they can be seen in the integrator.io dashboard, but there may be a case where errors should be imported into a custom record in NetSuite (or in a CSV file in an FTP).